Careers ServiceAbout the Careers Service

 After your first appointment, your Consultant will let you know when it's appropriate to make a follow-up appointment.

 We can also review your CV for part-time work.
-Book online on MyCareer.
+See how to book on our Career Appointments page.

-Part-time jobs in and around Glasgow are advertised by the Strathclyde Union Jobshop.
+Part-time jobs in and around Glasgow are advertised by the Strathclyde Union Jobshop and on MyCareerHub.

 Once you complete your studies, we have processes in place to help you move to graduate access to all our systems.
 Find out more about graduate access to the Careers Service.